|

 community, an adviser to the non-profit online news project

-Newsdesk.org, and secretary
+Newsdesk.org, and

-of the board of the Society
+board member of the Society

 of Professional Journalists' Northern California chapter.